 If you are interested, we are happy for you to try us out by coming on a few meets, without obligation.

 Please email firstname.lastname@example.org if you are interested in finding out more about us.

 The KMC is a Manchester based Club with over 150 members with a wide range of ages.
 We organise weekly meets throughout the year featuring a range of activities catering for different tastes - walking, climbing, winter mountaineering, as well as indoor lectures, social events and 'one-offs'.
 We have a superb hut above Llanberis, which is frequently used as a base for Club activities in Snowdonia and Anglesey.

-We have a hut near to Dow Crag and another below the Moelwyn Crags in North Wales.
-There is a Newsletter and a lively bi-annual Journal.
+We have two huts, one near Dow Crag in the Lake District, and one below the Moelwyn Crags in North Wales.
+We have a quarterly newsletter and publish a journal.